What to Eat at the Mall When You Want Something That’s Actually Healthy

 For the purpose of this round-up, we’re looking at meal orders.
 (It’s a no-brainer that an extra large blizzard with candy toppings should be a pass.)

-Eat This: Try the Garden Green Salad with Grilled Chicken.
-"At only 160 calories per serving, it definitely leaves plenty of room to add the salad dressing," Gans says.
+“At only 270 calories per serving, it definitely leaves plenty of room to add the salad dressing,” Gans says.
 Some runner-ups: The Grilled Chicken Sandwich or the Original Cheeseburger (which is only 370 calories with 870 milligrams of sodium, she says).